artcunha/artcunha.github.io/_posts/2023-10-08-across-the-spiderverse.markdown

 # FX Reel
-I worked for over 2 years on Spider-verse, from right before animation started, until shipping weeks before release.
+I worked for over 2 years and a half on Spider-verse, from right before animation started, until shipping weeks before release.
 While most of that time was in Maya developing animation tools, I also got the chance to work in Houdini as part of the FX department.
 This involved shots with a mix of procedural and hand-drawn effects which you can check here.
 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/844417966?title=0&byline=0&portrait=0&speed=0&badge=0&autopause=0&player_id=0&app_id=58479/embed" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen frameborder="0" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe>
 </div>